IDEAS-Watersheds/ideas-watersheds.github.io/software-ecosystem/doi-best-practices.md

 Zenodo is a free and open-access repository operated by the European Organization for Nuclear Research (CERN).
 Zenodo is a repository of data sets, research software, reports, and any other research related digital artifacts.
 In addition to the repository features it offers persistent DOI generation to allow easy citation and finding of data objects.
 For purposes of this best practice guide, we will focus on the DOI generation and arching of software.

 DOE CODE is a DOE maintained software service for DOE funded code projects.
 It provides archiving, searching and discover of scientific and business software.
 DOE CODE is run by the Office of Scientific and Technical Information (OSTI).
 DOE CODE can generate DOI numbers but does not have the GitHub integration support of Zenodo so for GitHub projects we recommend Zenodo for generating DOI's.
-We also recommend creating entries at DOE CODE for the primary software projects.
-If you are not using GitHub DOE CODE provides both archiving and DOI generation for file uploads.
+We recommend creating entries at DOE CODE for the primary software projects even if you are using Zenodo.
+For project not using GitHub DOE CODE provides both archiving and DOI generation for file uploads.

 <h3>Setting up Zenodo</h3>